SC Flying Under the Influence Charges

-Your consent to take a breathalyzer test is implied, like South Carolina’s boating under the influence and drunk driving laws.
+Your consent to take a breathalyzer (breath alcohol test) test is implied, like South Carolina’s boating under the influence and drunk driving laws.
 However, the consequences of refusing to take a breathalyzer are different when you are arrested for flying under the influence.

 If you are convicted of controlling a plane while drunk, you will be charged separately for your refusal to take a breathalyzer, subjecting you to an additional $200.00 fine and/or not less than 48 hours in jail.

-Penalties for a flying under the influence conviction include fines, jail time, increased insurance costs, modification, suspension, an amendment to and/or revocation of your airman’s certificate, and most importantly potentially irreversible damage to your professional career.
+Penalties for flying under the influence conviction include fines, jail time, increased insurance costs, modification, suspension, an amendment to and/or revocation of your airman’s certificate, and, most importantly, potentially irreversible damage to your professional career.